vincenzoml/tabelline/README.md

 2. Answer the multiplication questions by typing the result in the input field
 3. Click "Verify Answer" or press Enter to submit
 4. Try to advance through all the levels
-5. Toggle the timed challenge option for an extra challenge
-6. Use the "Commuta" button to swap the order of numbers
+5. Use the "Commuta" button to swap the order of numbers if needed
-7. Game automatically resets after Game Over
+6. Game automatically resets after Game Over

 ## Audio Credits